 It’s time to start thinking differently about sales and marketing.
 Customers' preferences are constantly changing, but many companies’ strategies are not.

 To be blunt, many traditional sales and marketing techniques no longer work.
-The average person receives over 2,000 outbound marketing interruptions every day, the majority of which are either blocked or ignored.
+The average person receives over 2,000 outbound marketing interruptions every day; the majority of which are either blocked or ignored.

-Inbound vs Outbound Sales
+Inbound Sales vs Outbound Sales

 The Outbound Sales Method

-Outbound sales can become very costly for companies and less effective as a result of technologies developed to block spam emails and recognize caller ID.
+Outbound sales can become very costly for companies and less effective as a result of technologies designed to block spam emails and recognize caller ID.
 Rather than adapting to these changes, many businesses continue to try these same techniques, losing both customers and money as a result.